MongoDB

 server_cursors_timedOut counter connection_name, process, server Cumulative number of cursors that have timed out.

-Server asserts Copied
+Server asserts metrics Copied

 Metric Type Unit Dimensions Description